1999 to present

 Sample survey: self-administered questionnaire.

 The National Youth Tobacco Survey (NYTS) is a school-based survey that collects information on tobacco use from middle school (grades 6 to 8) and high school (grades 9 to 12) students.
 NYTS includes measures on tobacco-related behaviors, attitudes, beliefs, and exposure to pro- and anti-tobacco influences.
 Since 2011, the survey has been a collaboration between the Centers for Disease Control and Prevention, Office on Smoking and Health (CDC, OSH) and the Food and Drug Administration, Center for Tobacco Products (FDA, CTP).
-The NYTS questionnaire has a core set of 45 to 50 questions, which are asked annually and agreed upon by both agencies.
-In odd numbered years, the NYTS questionnaire is more closely aligned to tasks assigned to OSH, while in even numbered years the NYTS questionnaire focuses on tasks assigned to CTP.
+The NYTS questionnaire has a core set of questions that are asked annually and agreed upon by both agencies.

 U.S. students in grades 6 through 12.

 NYTS uses a three-stage cluster sampling design to generate a cross-sectional, nationally-representative sample of students in grades 6-12 from all 50 states and the District of Columbia.
 Prior to 2019, the survey was conducted as a self-administered, paper-and-pencil questionnaire.
 Beginning in 2019, NYTS switched to being conducted as a self-administered, electronic survey.
 Data are adjusted for nonresponse and weighted to produce national prevalence estimates, while accounting for the complex survey design.

 Response Rates and Sample Size